colshrapnel/thebestpdowrapper/README.md

 ### Static singleton implementation

 Well, singleton considered a test-killer.
 Okay, fair point.
-But see, there are *two* PHPs actually: Beside brave new shiny java-like PHP, there is still dirty old spaghetti HTML-all-over-the-place PHP.
+But see, there are *two* PHPs actually: Beside brave new shiny java-like PHP, there is still dirty old procedural spaghetti HTML-all-over-the-place PHP.
 And, judging by StackOverflow questions, users of the latter are innumerable.
 Struggling even with plain procedural mysql_*, they take mysqli and PDO as a disaster.
 Their attempts to use these two extensions makes one cry.
 So - better to supply them with a tool that they can use, avoiding all the pitfalls like multiple connections, lack of error reporting, and stuff.

 ### fix for the execute() returning boolean disallowing method chaining